jamesnvc/occasionallycogent/_posts/2016-12-02-greasing-the-groove.md

 I've been [writing lots of Clojure][braid] for the last few years (and I really enjoy it) but this sort of little script is not the domain that Clojure is good in.
 I've also been [dabbling with Rust][octocat] and think it is very cool, but for something that I wanted just whip off quickly I decided to go with my old go-to -- Python.
-I've also been reading [about Python 3 being great][eevee-py3] and I don't think I've actually used 3 before (although there aren't really many substantial differents between 2.7 and 3.5 that I've encountered).
+I've also been reading [about Python 3 being great][eevee-py3] and I don't think I've actually used 3 before (although there aren't really many substantial differences between 2.7 and 3.5 that I've encountered).

 ## Part One

 Whenever making something, I like to start by just doing the backend database stuff -- I am not a frontend kind of person and that's the part I enjoy the most.
-I decided just using a sqlite database would be the easiest way to store the data - a CSV or plain-text might be more straightforward, but I thought that firstly, Python has a solid sqlite library, secondly this will save me from having to parse dates and stuff, and thridly this will enable me to do analytics and stuff in the future.
+I decided just using a sqlite database would be the easiest way to store the data - a CSV or plain-text might be more straightforward, but I thought that firstly, Python has a solid sqlite library, secondly this will save me from having to parse dates and stuff, and thirdly this will enable me to do analytics and stuff in the future.

 So, just making a script that can create a database, add a number of reps to an exercise, and see all the exercise for the current day, got me something like this (in a file in my `~/bin` named `grooving.py`):